laurawarren88/tekton_chart/README.md

 This Tekton pipeline consists of the following components:

-- TriggerTemplate: Defines the pipeline parameters and creates a PipelineRun.
+- **TriggerTemplate**: Defines the pipeline parameters and creates a PipelineRun.

-- TriggerBinding: Binds incoming webhook payload values to pipeline parameters.
+- **TriggerBinding**: Binds incoming webhook payload values to pipeline parameters.

-- EventListener: Listens for GitHub events and triggers the pipeline.
+- **EventListener**: Listens for GitHub events and triggers the pipeline.

-- Pipeline: Defines the sequence of tasks to execute.
+- **Pipeline**: Defines the sequence of tasks to execute.

 ## Tasks

-- git-clone: Clones the Git repository.
+- **git-clone**: Clones the Git repository.

-- docker-build: Builds and pushes the Docker image using Kaniko.
+- **docker-build**: Builds and pushes the Docker image using Kaniko.

-- kubectl-deploy: Updates Kubernetes deployment manifests with the new image.
+- **kubectl-deploy**: Updates Kubernetes deployment manifests with the new image.

-- kubectl-run: Applies additional Kubernetes manifests.
+- **kubectl-run**: Applies additional Kubernetes manifests.
+- **commit-helm-changes**: Commits changes to the Helm chart and pushes them to the GitHub repository.
+- **update-image**: Updates image tags in Kubernetes manifests based on the latest commit.
+- **determine-path**: Determines the path for the Helm chart based on the incoming webhook payload.

 ## Prerequisites